Senator Brian Langley

 In 1989 the family moved into Ellsworth to be closer to the schools and Brian's work.
 Brian entered Syracuse University and earned a bachelor’s degree in Restaurant and Food Service Management.
 By 1995 Brian and Jane had made a name for themselves running Oak Point Lobster Pound.
 They wanted to move their business to Ellsworth to be closer to home.
 In 1996 they built the Union River Lobster Pot on the banks of the historic Union River.

 The children are now grown.
-Sarah attended Colby College and earned a PhD in Statistical Genetics from Imperial College in London and is doing research there for Kings College.
+Sarah attended Colby College and earned a PhD in Statistical Genetics from Imperial College in London and is doing research.
 David graduated from the University of Michigan with BS in Mechanical Engineering and a minor in Japanese.
 David works in Osaka Japan for Diamond Electric, an auto parts manufacturer with plants in Michigan and Japan.
 David has two children, Emma and Itsuki.

 Brian retired from the Ellsworth School Department in 2008 and was elected to the Maine House of Representatives and served on the Taxation Committee .
-In 2010, Rep Langley was elected to the Maine Senate and was re-elected in 2012.
-Senator Langley currently sits on the Education and Cultural Affairs committee as the minority chair.
-He is passionate about Vocational Education as well as providing an appropriate education for all learners.
+In 2010, Rep Langley was elected to the Maine Senate and was re-elected in 2012 and again in 2014.
+Senator Langley currently chairs the Education and Cultural Affairs committee and also serves on the Marine Resources Committee.
+He is passionate about Vocational Education and the fisheries.